Heryantopho/automationAppium/README.md

 create automation android script appium

 Prerequisite:
+1. Must have appium server and turn on appium server on laptop before run the testcase
-Must connect android device first and install the to do list app first.
+2. Must connect android device first and install the to do list app first.
 Link apk : https://m.apkpure.com/to-do-list/com.splendapps.splendo/download?from=details

 Step for execute: